The Lost Caverns of Tsojcanth: Plot summary

+Publication history

-Publication historyThe Lost Caverns of Tsojcanth is a revised and expanded version of The Lost Caverns of Tsojconth, a tournament adventure that Gygax wrote for WinterCon V, a gaming convention sponsored by the Metro Detroit Gamers (MDG) in 1976.
+The Lost Caverns of Tsojcanth is a revised and expanded version of The Lost Caverns of Tsojconth, a tournament adventure that Gygax wrote for WinterCon V, a gaming convention sponsored by the Metro Detroit Gamers (MDG) in 1976.
 It is based in part on one of Rob Kuntz's dungeon levels, as Kuntz helped Gygax revise the tournament version.
-This original version consisted of eight loose sheets, an outer folder, and a zip-locked bag; only several hundred copies were printed.
+This original version consisted of eight loose sheets in an outer folder, with a zip-locked bag; only several hundred copies were printed.
 In the May 1980 issue of Dragon, Gygax said "Rob Kuntz has the reworked Lost Caverns module which must be finalized" and that "We want to get it into print as soon as possible."
 Lawrence Schick later suggested that "there's evidence that Gary considered Tsojcanth part of a longer Greyhawk campaign, placing the adventure between T1–T4 The Temple of Elemental Evil and WG4 The Forgotten Temple of Tharizdun.
 (By this reckoning, The Village of Hommlet, The Temple of Elemental Evil, and Tsojcanth are thus the "lost" WG1 through WG3 modules.)
 So, Tsojcanth was published in the S series because it got completed out of order, but was too good to delay."

 In 1980, Gygax began rewriting the adventure for first edition AD&D, expanding it to include outdoor encounters.
 The redevelopment of The Lost Caverns of Tsojcanth was one of the major delays in the completion of The Temple of Elemental Evil.
-This version of the module was revised and expanded, and included two 32-page books, and an outer folder.
+This version of the module was revised and expanded from the original, and included two 32-page books, with an outer folder.
 In the November 1981 issue of Dragon, Gygax said that TSR needed a competition-level module and that "the effort needed to finish the second hundred or so pages of Elemental Evil went into preparation of The Lost Caverns of Tsojcanth.
 The scenario was initially done for a convention tournament, but the new product has an extensive outdoor adventure and a completely new series of encounters".
 While in the middle of working on Temple of Elemental Evil, Gygax added a complete outdoor story arc to the original tournament story arc that leads to the caverns.
-The Lost Caverns of Tsojcanth includes new spells, and many new monsters which were later featured in Monster Manual II.The Forgotten Temple of Tharizdun (1982) starts off from an event in The Lost Caverns of Tsojcanth and features monsters from the Fiend Folio.
+The Lost Caverns of Tsojcanth includes new spells, and many new monsters which were later featured in Monster Manual II.

+The Forgotten Temple of Tharizdun (1982) starts off from an event in The Lost Caverns of Tsojcanth and features monsters from the Fiend Folio.
 In 1987, The Lost Caverns of Tsojcanth was revised and included in TSR's "supermodule" Realms of Horror.
 In 2007, it was updated to v3.5 and included as one of three parts in Iggwilv's Legacy: The Lost Caverns of Tsojcanth, an adventure available online from Wizards of the Coast.